 This means that if you prefer eating vegetables over meat, then this is the one that you should get.
 It is going to have all sorts of recipes from appetizers to desserts, wherein the main and only ingredients that are used are either fruits or vegetables.
 There are even newer vegetable recipes for Italian cuisine that are included in this cookbook too!

 What we like about it: This is the perfect cookbook for vegetarians who just love eating Italian cuisine.
 Italian cooking is really heavily known for its heavy use of meats, such as poultry and beef within recipes.
-So it was just nice to have a cookbook that included all of the main ingredients as vegetables.
+So it was just nice to have a cookbook that included all of the main ingredients like vegetables.

 How we choose the top Italian cookbooks in our list: